 Professor Lynch added: “I really hope that Something to Think About encourages children and young people to have more interest in the brain.
 It would be wonderful to think it might inspire some to investigate the brain as part of the Young Scientist Competition or indeed to consider a career in neurology.”

 Like many charities, the DNI has faced difficulties in fundraising throughout the Covid-19 pandemic, although it has kept its services going throughout for the patients it cares for.

 The DNI is the only dedicated centre of excellence in the country providing clinical services for neurological diseases as well as teaching, training and research.
 This new book is a vital opportunity to raise much-needed funds for important research and clinical work.

-Prof. Tim Lynch also appeared on Claire Byrne Live on RTE Radio !
-Radio on Tuesday 1st June 2021 to launch the book and talk about its unique, informative and fun content.
-You can listen to the interview at this link:
+Prof. Tim Lynch also appeared Claire Byrne Live on RTE Radio 1 on Tuesday 1st June 2021 to launch the book and talk about its unique, informative and fun content.
+You can listen to the interview here: